How to Use a Rowing Machine Even If You’re a Total Beginner

 Proper Rowing Machine Form

 If you’ve ever suspiciously eyed the one or two rowing machines tucked into the corner of the cardio area at your gym, you’re not alone.
-These machines often seem more intimidating and difficult to climb onto than an elliptical or a treadmill, primarily because not everyone knows how to use one properly.
+These machines often seem more intimidating and difficult to climb onto than an elliptical or a treadmill, primarily because not everyone knows how to use a rowing machine properly.

 What Beginners to Rowing Machines Need to Know